How to buy Binance Coin (BNB) – A Beginner’s Guide

 Buy Binance Coin through eToro

 eToro allows you to invest in Binance Coin with a variety of traditional payment methods and low fees.
-Keep in mind that if you use eToro’s service you won’t have access to your coins.
-Use eToro for speculative purposes only, and not if you need the actual utility from BNB, since withdrawing coins from eToro is a complicated process.
+It is recommended to use eToro for speculative purposes (not available to US users) and not if you need the actual utility from BNB, since withdrawing coins from eToro is a complicated process.
 You can read my complete eToro review here.

 Be advised – cryptocurrencies can widely fluctuate in prices and are not appropriate for all investors.
 Trading cryptocurrencies is not supervised by any EU regulatory framework.
 Keep in mind that your capital is at risk.